dgroomes/stackoverflow-look-back/README.md

 * OBSOLETE (now that TypeScript is in the picture, it is a strong counter force to this problem) This project has ballooned and I could really use some ESLint or something to do the undifferentiated heavy lifting of finding basic problems.
 For example, I changed the signature of the RPC client, and it's pretty easy to miss a call site and update the args.
+* [x] DONE Modularize the source code layout.
+I want the `rpc/` code far away from the other code, so it's clear that it is a standalone component.
+Similarly, I want a `core/` component which is the core of the SO Look Back Tool and it should be far away from the vendor-specific code (stuff like web extension IDs and manifests)
+* [x] DONE (It's not perfect, it should exit earlier.
+But I don't want to deal with Bash traps/catch yet) Fix the `build.sh` script to not exit when TypeScript compilation fails when the `--watch` option is used

 ## Background